-When raving about them recently with friends I got a lot of luke warm feedback: “oh that hippie health food”, “you mean that pasty & bland bean” and “lentils …that’s the hard bean in soup that no one likes right?”
-As someone who enjoys cooking delicious meals and who often cooks with lentils I just could not believe what I heard because we rely quite heavily on lentils.
+When raving about them recently with friends, I got a lot of lukewarm feedback: “oh that hippie health food,” “you mean that pasty & bland bean” or “lentils …that’s the hard bean in a soup that no one likes right?”
+As someone who enjoys cooking delicious meals and who often cooks with them, I could not believe what I heard because we rely quite heavily on lentils.

-Quick facts about lentils
+Quick lentil facts

-- Lentils are very high in protein.
+- They are very high in protein.

-- Lentils are packed with nutrients including: Protein, fiber, iron, potassium, magnesium and zinc.
+- Lentils are packed with nutrients including Protein, fiber, iron, potassium, magnesium, and zinc.

-- Canada is the worlds largest exporter of lentils.
+- Canada is the worlds largest exporters.

 What are lentils?

 A pulse refers to the dry edible seed harvested from the pod of these plants.
-Lentils are relatively tolerant to drought and are grown throughout the world.
-They are extremely low in fat, rich in fibre and protein and have high levels of minerals including: iron, zinc, phosphorous, folate and other B-vitamins.
+Lentils are relatively tolerant of drought and are grown throughout the world.
+They are extremely low in fat, rich in fiber and protein and have high levels of minerals including iron, zinc, phosphorous, folate and other B-vitamins.

 Types of Lentils